tyleha/beneathdata/content/2 - Baseball Team Payroll.md

 Salary Power has increased slightly and the R values have increased considerably, which makes intuitive sense.
 We might reasonably conclude that payroll, when kept high over time, has a significant effect on the performance of a team, with Salary Power in the neighborhood of 5 wins per MAD (standard deviation).
 This means you could expect a team like the Yankees who outspends the median by 2 MAD to consistently win 10 more games than league average, or 91 games a year.
 91 games pretty much assures you a spot in the playoffs nowadays...talk about nontrivial.

-## The Competitive Balance Problem and MLB Luxury Tax
+## The Competitive Balance Problem and MLB Revenue Sharing

 If you were paying close attention to the previous graph, you noticed that Salary Power has changed over the decades, peaking in the ’94-’03 era at 7+ wins/MAD.
 Honestly, if you’d put a gun to my head and made me guess what 10-year period would show the most powerful monetary effects, I would have guessed essentially these 10 years.
 Here’s why.
 MLB payroll has plenty to do with the owners' pockets, but even MORE to do with the team's revenue.
 If you’re a big market team then sure, you’ll get better attendance and more purchased merchandise.
 But beginning in 1990, baseball saw the first truly, insanely lucrative TV deals being to pop up in places like New York and Chicago.
 With their newfound cash prospects, some teams were suddenly able to outspend their opponents by ridiculous margins.